 Northern Ireland is a society in transition and the Housing Executive is in a distinct position to help our post-conflict communities deal with division.
-Last year marked the 25th anniversary of the signing of the Good Friday Agreement/Belfast Agreement, which set out the aspiration for a shared society.
+This year marks the 25th anniversary of the signing of the Good Friday Agreement/Belfast Agreement, which set out the aspiration for a shared society.

-Post COVID-19 provided the opportunity for us to pause, reflect and refresh our involvement and cohesion activities.
+Post COVID-19 pandemic was the ideal time for us to pause, reflect and refresh our involvement and cohesion activities.
 We took the decision to bring together both the Community Cohesion Strategy and the Community Involvement Strategy.

-This will ensure that good community relations are embedded throughout this strategy and throughout our policies as well as the HCN structures.
+This will ensure that good community relations is embedded throughout this strategy and also ensure, it is weaved throughout our policies and the Housing Community Network structures.

+There is a synergy between involvement and cohesion, with cohesion often a byproduct of community involvement.
 We have achieved the Customer Service Excellence Standard for a number of years and the CSE assessor in his 2023 assessment told us, 'The Community Involvement Strategy 2018-23 continues to be instrumental in your plans to move Northern Ireland forward to a more inclusive society.'

-The HCN has contributed to an increase in community cohesion through increasing connections, knowledge and trust between individuals from different communities across Northern Ireland.
+The Housing Community Network has contributed to an increase in good relations through increasing connections, knowledge and trust between individuals from different communities across Northern Ireland.
 Many significant outcomes have been delivered as a result of our previous Involvement and Cohesion strategies.
 The Housing Executive recognises this work must continue to be prioritised to ensure effective and meaningful partnership working within and across communities.